desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/stdstars-SPECTROGRAPH-EXPID.rst

-HDU2_  FIBERS       IMAGE    1D array of which fibers these models correspond to HDU3_  METADATA     BINTABLE metadata from input standard star templates HDU4_  COEFF        IMAGE    Linear coefficients of stdstar model fit HDU5_  FIBERMAP     BINTABLE TODO: description needed HDU6_  INPUT_FRAMES BINTABLE TODO: description needed
+HDU2_  FIBERS       IMAGE    1D array of which fibers these models correspond to HDU3_  METADATA     BINTABLE metadata from input standard star templates HDU4_  COEFF        IMAGE    Linear coefficients of stdstar model fit HDU5_  FIBERMAP     BINTABLE Target photometry, metadata, and what fibers they are assigned to HDU6_  INPUT_FRAMES BINTABLE TODO: description needed
 ====== ============ ======== ===================